9brada6/tabs-with-posts/development.md

 - ➕ Custom date format, make it disabled(not to hide).
 Does not make any sense to do this.
 - ➕ When a query is saved or deleted, in the save or delete notification, also add the name of the query(better user experience), if possible.
 - ➕ Try to speed up plugins, by trying to make a single call to database.
 For example for a list of posts, don't get the views for each one, but for all together.

-### Plugins

-- Make Plugin DFactory Block Suppress filter option.
-- GamerZ/BlazK: Sort by most rated/unrated posts.
-- Site Reviews Plugin has a custom Category Id ratting, Think if we should implement that.
-- Don't know how to count site reviews ratings, maybe email for support?
-- Add each plugin, move orderby plugin indicators to classes.
-- Test a plugin as a MU plugin to see with debugger how function Post_Meta::get_plugin_version() get the plugin keys, maybe we will need to make another get_plugin_file_relative_path for MU plugins?.

 ## 📖 Development Documentation